 I am planning to store corn on the cob which I will use for next month’s picnic with the family.
 I decided to store them because I do not want to buy them a few weeks before the picnic when they are no longer in season and the prices are a bit higher than they are now.
 Is there any way I can store corn on the cob?

 Corn on the cob is tricky to store since it begins to deteriorate immediately after it is harvested.
-However, there is a method that you can use in order to store them.
+However, there is a method that you can use to store them.

 Freezing corn on the cob is an effective way of storing it.
-The process will help you store your supply of corn on the cob for several months without any significant changes with its quality.
-In order to do this, however, there is a process you need to follow.
+The process will help you store your supply of corn on the cob for several months without any significant changes in its quality.
+To do this, however, there is a process you need to follow.